 PLEASE NOTE: Parents are NOT PERMITTED to take their child out of the school for an extended time (more than 3 absences) to attend to personal business, family matters or to vacation.
 Please schedule personal business, family matters, or vacations for days and times when our students are not required to attend school.

 Here at Middle School 217Q we have a student dress code policy.
-The dress code consists of a collared polo shirt (navy blue or grey) with our school logo, and either navy blue or khaki pants.
+The dress code consists of a collared polo shirt (navy blue or grey) and navy blue or khaki pants.
 Girls may choose to wear a navy blue or khaki skirt/skort.

 There are many benefits in having our students wear a uniform to school everyday: